 Skip to contents

 Creates multiple imputations using mice, based on the options and dataset specified by a call to proposeMI.
-If a substantive model is specified, also calculates the pooled estimates using pool.
+If stratification variable(s) are included in the 'miprop' object, multiple imputation will be performed for each subset of the data determined by the values of the stratification variable(s) and the resulting imputed datasets will be combined.
+If a substantive model is specified, the pooled estimates are calculated using pool.

 Usage